Bolin-Wu/neartools/README.md

 This package contains functions as follows:

--   `get_label_df`: Get the labels of a dataframe.
+-   `get_label_df`: Get the labels of a data frame.
 By filtering on the result, the users can quickly select the interested variables.

 -   `get_na_number`: **An extension of `get_label_df()`**.
 It counts the